jgerstmayr/EXUDYN/README.rst

 Goals of Exudyn
 ==================

-After the first development phase (2019-2020), it shall
+After the first development phase (2019-2021), it

-+  be a small multibody library, which can be easily linked to other projects,
++  is a moderately large (2MB on windows!) multibody library, which can be easily linked to other projects,
++  contains basic multibody rigid bodies, flexible bodies, joints, contact, etc.,
++  includes a large Python utility library for convenient building and post processing of models,
-+  allow to efficiently simulate small scale systems (compute 100000s time steps per second for systems with n_DOF<10),
++  allows to efficiently simulate small scale systems (compute 100000s time steps per second for systems with n_DOF<10),
-+  allow to efficiently simulate medium scaled systems for problems with n_DOF < 1\,000\,000,
++  allows to efficiently simulate medium scaled systems for problems with n_DOF < 1\,000\,000,
-+  safe and widely accessible module for Python,
++  is a safe and widely accessible module for Python,
-+  allow to add user defined objects in C++,
++  allows to add user defined objects and solvers in C++,
-+  allow to add user defined solvers in Python.
++  allows to add user defined objects and solvers in Python.

 Future goals are:

-+  extend tests,
-+  add more multi-threaded parallel computing techniques (first trials implemented, improvements planned: Q3 2021),
++  add more multi-threaded parallel computing techniques (first parts implemented, improvements planned during 2022),
 +  add vectorization,
 +  add specific and advanced connectors/constraints (3D revolute joint and prismatic joint instead of generic joint, extended wheels, contact, control connector)
 +  more interfaces for robotics,
-+  add 3D beams,
++  add 3D beams.

-+  extend floating frame of reference formulation with modal reduction
+For solved issues (and new features), see section 'Issues and Bugs', theDoc.pdf.

-For specific open issues, see \ ``trackerlog.html``\ .
+For specific open issues, see \ ``trackerlog.html``\  -- a document only intended for developers!

 ------------------------------
-Run a simple example in Spyder
+Run a simple example in Python
 ------------------------------

 After performing the steps of the previous section, this section shows a simplistic model which helps you to check if Exudyn runs on your computer.

-In order to start, run the Python interpreter Spyder.
+In order to start, run the Python interpreter Spyder (or any preferred Python environment).
 For the following example,